Skip to content

 Positive psychology at the University of East London

 Positive Psychology is a movement that has challenged the field of psychology to reconsider the positive aspects of life.
 Instead of drawing on a 'disease model', it encourages empirical research into factors that enable individuals and communities to thrive and focuses on building the best in life.
-Areas of study include well-being and its determinants, positive emotions, strengths, resilience, creativity, optimism and positive institutions.
+Areas of study include well-being and its determinants, positive emotions, strengths, resilience, creativity, and optimism.

 Since its creation in 1998, the field has grown dramatically, judging by the research output, widespread popularity and recognition by employers, as well as educational and governmental institutions.
 Facing post-pandemic and current economic and geo-politic challenges, positive psychology has become even more relevant through its focus on well-being, resilience and meaning.

-The MSc in Applied Positive Psychology is a pioneering programme that explores the science and practice of this discipline as applied to different domains of expertise: coaching, consultancy and training, organisations, education and wider society.
+The MSc in Applied Positive Psychology is a pioneering programme that explores the science and practice of this discipline as applied to different domains of expertise: coaching psychology, consultancy and training and organisations.

-The course provides a strong foundation of the historical developments in the field, explores critical theories and perspectives, and introduces practical innovations through experiential learning and close collaboration with positive psychology researchers and practitioners with decades of experience.
+The course provides a strong foundation of the historical developments in the field, explores critical theories and perspectives, and introduces practical innovations through experiential learning and close collaboration with positive psychology and coaching psychology researchers and practitioners with decades of experience.

-Following an introductory module, students can create their own pathway choosing between eleven other modules, and exit the programme with different specialisations: Coaching Psychology, Positive Organisations & Leadership, Positive Education or Positive Society.
+Following an introductory module, students can create their own pathway choosing between five other modules and exit the programme with different specialisations: Positive Psychology, Coaching Psychology or Positive Organisations & Leadership.
 Moreover, if a whole Masters seems like a lengthy journey to you, you can always opt for a shorter option leading to a named Postgraduate Certificate or Postgraduate Diploma.

 Finally, if you just can't get enough of positive psychology, you can always supplement your completed MSc with a Postgraduate Certificate in a complementary specialisation.